 soCash is not so good because:

-- Willingness of merchants to give cash via soCash can vary greatly
+- Willingness of merchants to give cash via soCash varies

-- Places can be a little hard to find - not usually because the addresses themselves are wrong, but because Google Maps doesn't seem to always have the correct location.
-You'll often end up close but have to roam a little bit more and follow shop numbers.
+- Places can be a little hard to find - not usually because the addresses themselves are wrong, but because Google Maps doesn't seem to be able to deal with high density Singapore!
+You'll often end up close but have to roam and follow shop numbers.

 - Location of soCash merchants, at the time of writing, is quite patchy

 - Neither the app nor website has a map of locations, which would help greatly.
-It only shows locations by address, and locations only appear if it is within their opening hours.
+It only shows locations by address, and merchants only appear if it is within the store's opening hours.

 What is soCash?

 soCash is an app that seems to focus on making it more convenient to withdraw money from small shops/businesses rather than ATMs.
 In all honesty, based on my experience using it thus far, I have to admit that I do not quite agree that this is true (yet).
-If it takes off properly, it certainly has the potential to be true!
+If it takes off properly (i.e. gets a lot more merchants on board), it certainly has the potential to be true!

 Their marketing tends to focus on "avoid having to queue up for an ATM", but (understandably) they don't talk about their lack of locations.
 Their business model can be broken down into "For the Business" and "For the Consumer".

 - For the Business - they seem to focus on small shops and businesses that tend to be cash-heavy.
 These shops are effectively "ATMs" or "cash dispensers", and is an indirect way of saving businesses from having to think about having to deposit/safeguard piles of cash at the end of every business day.
+It also drives foot traffic.
 Anecdotally, I have been told that merchants get paid $0.20 per transaction.
 The nature of merchants can range from convenience stores, money changers to electronic stores.
-The most random place I've encountered so far is probably the solitary bike shop and the solitary hair salon.
+The most random place I've encountered so far is probably a bike shop and a hair salon.